PapiHack/galsendev-demo-docker/README.md

     `sudo chown -R $USER:$USER .`

 - If everything goes well, congratulations, you can start coding!
+You can visit <http://localhost:8000>

 ## Environment variable usage